BMX biking is one of the fastest-growing sports in the UK, offering a massive range of sporting opportunities for

 Some events are time trials where riders compete alone against the clock.
 Time trials can be used to rank riders before the primary race, or they may be races in their own right with the fastest rider taking the cup.

 Those who progress to competitive BMX racing will need a full race licence to win points in any regional or national ranking competitions.
 British Cycling governs all aspects of sports cycling in the United Kingdom, including BMX within the UCI.

-The first requirement is a BMX bike which has a sturdy but light frame, a single gear and usually a single rear brake.
-Standard sized bikes have 20 — 24-inch wheels, but there are mini versions for younger riders.
+The first requirement is a BMX bike with a sturdy but light frame, a single gear, and a single rear brake.
+Standard sized bikes have 20 – 24-inch wheels, but there are mini versions for younger riders.